Creating a Verifier Spec

 - Call timing —

-check()is called by the Deal Contract duringcreateDealto verify the signature was indeed issued by the specified Verifier's owner - DOMAIN_SEPARATOR — Read from
+check()is called by the Deal Contract duringcreateDealto verify the signature was indeed issued by the specified Verifier's signer - DOMAIN_SEPARATOR — Read from

-verifierInstance; each instance has an independent domain to prevent cross-instance signature replay - Owner verification — signer must equal
+verifierInstancevia_recoverEIP712Signer; each instance has an independent domain to prevent cross-instance signature replay - Return value — Returns the recovered signer address; the Deal Contract compares this against

 Step 4: Define the specParams Format

 specParams is the parameter package passed to the Verifier's off-chain service during the verification phase.
-Note it's not identical to check()'s signature parameters:
+For XRepost, specParams is identical to check()'s signature parameters:

 check() signature parameters (at createDeal stage):